Artist’s Statement-Sam DAmico

 In terms of my personal work, my approach is much the same as a photojournalist except, since I’m not bound by the ethical standards of photojournalism, I’ll manipulate the image in some way that will communicate my personal view of whatever I’m seeing.
 Since I avoid spending more time on a computer than I need to, all manipulations are done in camera.

-Since the content of my photographs are random and unplanned, I use a SLR or compact point and shoot because the portability of these cameras allow me to have a camera with me all of the time.
+Since the content of my photographs are random and unplanned, I use a camera that is portable and as inconspicuous as possible.
+The portability of these cameras allow me to have a camera with me all of the time.
 I’m not “looking” for specific photographs.
 My impetus to create a photograph arises spontaneously as something I’m seeing affects me in some manner.